 Take one new tire at a time and attach them in place.
 Install the hubcap then the new retainers after placing the wheel in place.
 The hammer will help push the parts in place but use moderate force to prevent breaking the pieces.

-Step 5: Test drive
+Step 5: A test drive

 Check the wheels to ensure they are stable when the power wheel is on the ground.
 Let your kid take it for a test drive while you are watching.
 See if the wheels are spinning well.